WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 Semi-desert.
 Canyonlands.
 Spring.

-This Oreocarya is, according to William Weber, "probably the most common and variable species [in Colorado], from [the] Gunnison Basin westward, in sagebrush and pinon-juniper".
-It can be erect or reclining, is very hairy, and has flowers with a touch of yellow in the center and along the throat.
-It is very similar to Oreocarya fulvocanescens shown immediately above and is distinguished primarily by the shape of its nutlets.
+Oreocarya flavoculata is, according to William Weber, "probably the most common and variable species [of Oreocarya in Colorado], from [the] Gunnison Basin westward, in sagebrush and pinyon-juniper".
+It can be erect or reclining, is very hairy, and although its flowers are small, they are in masses and quite attractive.

 Oreocarya flavoculata